Tony Lewis (musician): The Outfield

-2014–2020
+Solo career

 In 2014, Spinks died of liver cancer at the age of 60.
 His friendship and musical partnership meant a lot to Lewis, and the loss of his friend was devastating.
 Afterwards, Lewis decided to take a break from music for two years.
 His wife Carol eventually encouraged him to begin recording again, and get back to what he really loved doing, and what had always brought him comfort.
 He returned to his solo roots, revisiting early lyrical ideas and playing around with a body of backing tracks.
 Eventually, he teamed up with his wife Carol; he discovered she had a talent for writing lyrics.

-Lewis and his wife collaborated on a new body of work, taking on the spirit of the Outfield while allowing Lewis’ own style to shine through.
+Lewis and his wife collaborated on a new body of work, taking on the spirit of the Outfield while allowing Lewis' own style to shine through.
 In October 2017, with the support of Randy Sadd of Protocol Entertainment (who was a radio promoter for the Outfield from 2004 to 2011), Lewis was introduced to Tanner Hendon and was signed to the latter's record label Madison Records.
 A new album was soon released, Out of the Darkness, featuring the lead-off single "Into the Light".
 On this new album, Lewis played all the instruments, as well as producing and recording everything himself.
+A posthumous six song EP named More Than I Dared was released in November 2020.